No Borders: Background

 The album takes on a journey through the diverse culture, history, and politics of the African continent.
 The image on the album sleeve is that of a map of Africa from 1590, long before the modern boundaries were drawn up.
 The message of this is deliberate and clear: the boundaries between African people are artificial and have been drawn up by the colonial powers.
 The album is Masekela's first in almost five years, and it features an impressive list of guests, including Zimbabwean artist Oliver Mtukudzi in the song "Tapera" that talks about the devastating effects of HIV AIDS in Zimbabwe, and South African Kabomo Vilakazi and Congolese Tresor Riziki in "Congo Women" that is of rumba style, known in the Congolese music as sebene.
 For No Borders Masekela recorded a new version of his song "Been Such a Long Time Gone"; its lyrics express the feeling of coming back to Africa from his exile in US.
 "Makeba" is a tribute song to Miriam Makeba, who was his wife for two years.
-"In an Age" is the only song that Masekela recorded with his son, the American TV presenter Sal Masekela aka Alekesam (Masekela spelled backwards).
+"In an Age" is the only song that Masekela recorded with his son, the American TV presenter Sal Masekela Alekesam (Masekela spelled backwards).